Skip to content

 Security Deposits

-Student Apartments charges residents a security deposit.
+Sunnyside Apartments charges residents a security deposit.
 In the event the applicant cancels the apartment assignment before moving in, the security deposit and all amounts paid will be forfeited.
 Security deposits are held until the resident vacates the apartment.
 The security deposit will be refunded subject to the following deductions: cost to repair or replace damaged property; cost of preparing the unit to standards required to re-rent as outlined in the Vacating Procedures and herein made a binding part of the Rental Agreement; and/or unpaid rent and other financial obligations.
-If charges exceed the security deposit, the resident accepts the liability to pay the amount due to Student Apartments within thirty (30) days.
+If charges exceed the security deposit, the resident accepts the liability to pay the amount due to Sunnyside Apartments within thirty (30) days.

 Residents are responsible for inspecting their apartment and completing the Condition Report upon move-in.
 Residents should turn in the Condition Report to the Main Office within two weeks of their move in date.
 This report will be used to determine damage, loss or cleaning charges upon move out.